mariohoenighausen/bi_apache_cassandra_presentation_sose23_hbrs/README.md

-# Presentation resources for the BI lecture of the Masters course at HBRS
+# Resources for a demonstration held on May 3rd for the BI lecture of the Masters course at HBRS

 ## Structure of the repository
 [Source of the CSV file (Kaggle)](https://www.kaggle.com/datasets/flenderson/sales-analysis)